Why you can trust The Zebra

-Pet insurance: everything you need to know
+Pet insurance: what to know

 Pet health insurance functions in much the same way as a standard insurance policy: premiums are paid to ensure protection against certain perils.
 Pet coverage allows you to mitigate the risk of being on the line for the full cost of veterinary bills, which can be surprisingly expensive.
 Without such a policy, many pet owners find themselves in a tough situation.
 Many face the choice of going into personal debt or having to reject treatment due to affordability, which can put a pet’s life at risk.